 Unfertilized eggs develop into males that become drones, while fertilized eggs develop into the female brood.
 The type and volume of food these female broods receive from glands in the hive’s nurse bees determine whether they become workers or a new queen.

 Brood destined to become workers feed on smaller amounts of secretions from the hypopharyngeal glands of nurse bees and, in the last few days of development, honey and pollen.
 Those destined to become queens feed on larger amounts of a secretion known as royal jelly, produced by the nurse bees’ mandibular glands.

 Developmental Stages of Honey Bees

 After approximately three days the egg hatches and the bee enters the larval stage.
 This stage is all about eating the secretions from the hive’s nurse bees and growing rapidly.
 Indeed, the larva is not much more than a mouth and a digestive tract!
-At the end of this growth stage, which typically lasts four to six days, the bee enters the prepupal stage where worker bees cap the cell with beeswax and the larva covers itself in silk.
+At the end of this growth stage, which lasts four to six days, the bee enters the prepupal stage where worker bees cap the cell with beeswax and the larva covers itself in silk.

 Wrapped in their cocoon and safely capped in their cell, the bee next enters the pupa stage.
-This is when the bee makes its amazing transformation from a worm-like larva into what we typically think of as a bee.
-During this stage, the bee develops legs, wings and other functional body parts.
+This is when the bee makes its amazing transformation from a worm-like larva into what we think of as a bee.
+During this stage, the bee develops legs, wings, and other functional body parts.
 Near the end of this transformation, the new bee chews through the cap of their cell and enters the adult stage where they will carry out the role of their given caste.